DessimozLab/FastOMA/README.md

 set it up in `nextflow.config` based on the existing profiles and the documentation of [nextflow executors](https://www.nextflow.io/docs/latest/executor.html).

 # How to run FastOMA on the test data
-Then, cd to the `testdata` folder and download the omamer database and change its name to `omamerdb.h5`.
+First, cd to the `testdata` folder and download the omamer database (optional) and change its name to `omamerdb.h5`.
 ```
 cd FastOMA/testdata
 wget https://omabrowser.org/All/Primates-v2.0.0.h5     # 105MB
 mv Primates-v2.0.0.h5    in_folder/omamerdb.h5
 ```
 (This is for the test however, I would suggest downloading the `LUCA-v2.0.0.h5` instead of `Primates-v2.0.0.h5` for your real analysis.).
 Check the item 2 in the [input section](https://github.com/sinamajidian/FastOMA#input) for details.

 Now we have such a structure in our testdata folder.
 ```
 $ tree ../testdata/in_folder
    ├── omamerdb.h5